engineer613/seeker_ws/README.md

 # Seeker Workspace

 Seeker is a WIP project for GPS + IMU based autonomy software for RC Planes.
-The current plan is to use RealFlight Evolution to test out various modules and autonomy logic before running it on a real RC Plane with a BeagleBone Black on-board acting as a flight controller.
+The current plan is to use RealFlight Evolution as a high-fidelity simulator to test out various modules and autonomy logic before running it on a real RC Plane.
 A ROS2 based approach is planned for the initial simulation-based testing and validation of the autonomy features.

-On-board the real RC plane, the BeagleBone Black will run an embedded version of the application that does not use ROS2.
+The real RC Plane will have a BeagleBone Black (BBB) on-board acting as the flight controller.
+The BBB will run an embedded version of the application that does not use ROS2.

 This repo is intended to be a mono-repo for the core C++ libraries as well as the ROS2 wrappers used for the simulation.
-More documentation with detailed information about the hardware build and electronics is currently in the works.
+More documentation with detailed information about the hardware build and electronics for V1 build is currently in the works, lagging behind the autonomy software module development.

 ## Architecture